We want to help equip you to make a difference in an increasingly globalised world

 Develop your intercultural skills

-- Culture shock is a common and normal reaction to any transition to a new environment.
+- Cultural transition is an important part of any transition to a new environment; and it can at times feel a bit overwhelming.
 Give yourself time to adjust and make sense of your surroundings, and seek support if appropriate.

 - Our free intercultural training programme offers a useful framework for navigating intercultural interactions.
 You can access the training through a combination of workshops and online materials.

-- Our academics have produced resources for multicultural group work to help you navigate the challenges of working across cultures in any group or team work scenario.
+- Our academics have produced resources to help you navigate the challenges of working across cultures.

 Improve your language skills